emmo-repo/EMMOntoPy/docs/tools-instructions.md

                             `iri` argument should in this case be the IRI of the ontology you want to check.
       --local, -l           Load imported ontologies locally.
-Their paths are specified in ProtÃ¨gÃ¨ catalog files or via the --path option.
+Their paths are specified in Protégé catalog files or via the --path option.
 The IRI should be a file name.
       --catalog-file CATALOG_FILE
-                            Name of ProtÃ¨gÃ¨ catalog file in the same folder as the ontology.
+                            Name of Protégé catalog file in the same folder as the ontology.
 This option is used together with --local and defaults to "catalog-v001.xml".
       --path PATH           Paths where imported ontologies can be found.
 May be